Gavin55555555555555/power-outage-predictor/README.md

 For my final model, I continued to use a Random Forest Classifier.
 In addition to the variables I used in my baseline model, I added four new variables.

 `IS_NIGHT`: (Nominal) From using `"MONTH"` in the baseline model and working with `YEAR"` in exploratory data analysis, time based variables seem like good predictors of outage severity.
-Intuitevely, outage durations may depend on what time the outage occured.
+Outage durations may depend on what time the outage occurred.
 For example, if it happened in the middle of the night, utility services may be slow to respond, leading to longer outage durations.
 `PROP_STATE_SERVED`: (Continuous) This variable describes how much service the utility company needs to provide.
-The higher this proprotion, the larger the utility service is providing proportional to the size of the state.
-If this large, utility providers may be stretched thin, leadng to more severe power outages.
+The higher this proportion, the larger the utility service is providing proportional to the size of the state.
+If this large, utility providers may be stretched thin, leading to more severe power outages.
 `CAUSE.CATEGORY`: (Nominal) From my aggregate analysis, I know different cause categories have different mean outage durations.
 This can potentially be used to determine outage severity.
 `CAUSE.CATEGORY.DETAIL`: (Nominal) Adds further detail onto `CAUSE.CATEGORY`.

 I additionally used `GridSearchCV` to find the best hyperparameters for my classifier.
 These were `max_dpeth = 17`, `n_estimators = 250`, `min_samples_split = 4`, and `criterion = entropy`.
-The fninal model had a  acccuracy of 0.66 and and F1 score of 0.67.
+The final model had an accuracy of 0.66 and an F1 score of 0.67.
 This is an improvement to both metrics.
 Below is a confusion matrix of the final model.

 <iframe
   src="plotly_graphs/confusion-matrix.html"